 - Before drilling, make sure there are no brake lines, fuel lines, electrical harnesses, etc. near the area you’ll need to drill.
 Drill carefully to avoid damage to the paint job.

-- Do not modify step or installation hardware.
+- Do not modify steps or install hardware.

-The following instructions refer to Bully side step installation (part number AS-500) on a vehicle with A type rocker panel (flat wall).
+The following instructions refer to Bully sidestep installation (part number AS-500) on a vehicle with an A-type rocker panel (flat wall).